 Is this the ukulele of the future?
 No, almost certainly not.
 But some of the thinking that went into it’s design might be.

-The Happy Ukulele & Iriguchi Ukuleles are teaming up to design and build the perfect ukulele.
-It is called the IDeale™.
-Wonderful tone, well-designed ergonomics, beautiful, sustainable, affordable…perfect, in every way.
+Our current iteration is called the IDeale™.
+Wonderful tone, well-designed ergonomics, beautiful, sustainable, affordable…as perfect as we can get…right now.
 Our design will be respectful of tradition but at the same time be willing to break away from it, as needed, in order to improve the species.
 Of course this begs the question, “Perfect for whom?” since everyone is different.
 And the answer is… me.
 While it may sound like it, that’s not entirely selfish (although admittedly, it is at least partially so).
 It’s just that I’m the only one available in the shop for testing at all hours of the day or night.
 So by default, we’ll be optimizing for me.
 Then I’ll take what we learn and apply it to ukuleles for others, perhaps even for you.
 The idea is to design and build the ukulele you would choose if you could only have one ukulele for the rest of your life.
 Horrifying, I know, but think about it.

 Imagine the fortified bunker where you store your ever-growing collection of ukuleles suddenly begins to flood.
 In the ensuing chaos and pandemonium you only have time to save one ukulele.
 And for the sake of this discussion, some twist of fate will prevent you from ever getting another.
 Which ukulele would you save?
-If you had an IDeale it would be a no-brainer!
+Then ask yourself, “Why did I choose that one?”
+What characteristics made it the one I would save?

 Smile when you play that!™